-When my wife and I were engaged, I made ruthlessly clear to her that nothing was going to come between me and my “heritage”.
+When my wife and I were engaged, I made it abundantly clear to her that nothing was going to come between me and my “heritage.”
 I was a total ungodly jerk.
 After we married, God reminded me very quickly that I now had a new responsibility.
 It was called being a husband, and a few years later, a father.
-Suddenly hunting and fishing, while still important, were trumped by the fact that I had be constantly growing in my ability to deal with relationship situations, teach, encourage, and put my neck on the line when necessary to care for my family.
+Suddenly, hunting and fishing, while still important, were trumped by the fact that I had to be constantly growing in my ability to deal with relationship situations, teaching, encouraging, and putting my neck on the line when necessary to care for my family.
 It was all the things that go along with being a leader that put my passion for the outdoors back in its rightful place.

-I cringe when I hear of my hunting and fishing peers sacrificing their role in their marriage and family for some sort of outdoor pursuit.
+I cringe when I hear of my hunting and fishing peers sacrificing their role in their marriage and family for outdoor pursuits.
 I’m not saying that every single hunt needs to be laden with over-romanticized guilt.
 I’m saying that even if the outdoors is our livelihood, we still have a higher calling to be husbands, wives, parents, church members, friends, and so on.
-In all my years of hunting, the one thing that can make a seemingly innocent time in the outdoors feel completely sour, is knowing that I have either overlooked or simply ignored fulfilling some sort of responsibility to someone in my life just so I can go hunting.
+In all my years of hunting, the one thing that can make a seemingly innocent time in the outdoors feel completely sour is knowing that I have either overlooked or simply ignored fulfilling my responsibility to someone in my life—just so I can go hunting.

 When we purposely trade God’s will for the desires of our flesh, we are essentially worshipping an idol.
 Which one?
 Us.
-The human heart is what Tim Keller calls, “An idol factory.”
+The human heart is what Tim Keller calls an “idol factory.”
 How do we know?
 Look around you.
-We can even take some the most precious blessings that God gives us and turn them into little “g” gods.
+We can take some the most precious blessings that God gives us and turn them into little gods.
 What’s the cost?
 It could be as small as simply disrupting your family’s routine in a way that will take several days to recover.
 It could be as large as undermining your spouse’s respect for you.
 Worst of all, it places the focus of worship in your life on you and your glory, rather than on God.
-Pulling away the veil of the seemingly innocent “outdoors lifestyle” can reveal a person running from God rather than to him, and at the final analysis, uncover an idol.
+Pulling away the veil of the seemingly innocent “outdoors lifestyle” can reveal a person running from God rather than to him, and in the final analysis, uncover an idol.

 When we are hunting, fishing, or even working, our relationship issues and responsibilities don’t go away.
-We simply remove ourselves from them temporarily, and give our focus and effort to hunting and fishing rather than the things that really need to be taken care of.
-What makes spending time in the outdoors so dangerous when we have idolized it, is that it seems incredibly innocent.
-We’re spending a therapeutic moment in God’s creation right?
-“Doesn’t that make up for the way I treated my spouse for the last week because I have been procrastinating about doing this month’s budget?”.
+We simply remove ourselves from them temporarily.
+What makes spending time in the outdoors so dangerous is that it seems incredibly innocent when we have idolized it.
+We’re spending a therapeutic moment in God’s creation, right?
+“Doesn’t that make up for the way I treated my spouse for the last week because I have been procrastinating about doing this month’s budget?”
 No. It doesn’t.